sisense/graphql2rest/README.md

 `formatErrorFn` is an optional function to custom format GraphQL error responses.

-`formatDataFn` is an optional function to custom format non-errror GraphQL responses (data).
+`formatDataFn` is an optional function to custom format non-error GraphQL responses (data).
 If not provided, default behavior is to strip the encapsulating `'data:'` property and omit the `'errors'` array from successful responses.

 `expressRouter` is an express.Router() instance to attach new routes to (if not provided, a new Express instance will be returned) .